-- 1. All landscaping shall be installed according to accepted planting procedures, according to American Nurseryman Standards. - 2.
-The site, soils and proposed irrigation systems shall be appropriate for the healthy and long-term maintenance of the proposed plant species. - 3.
-Certificates of occupancy shall not be issued unless the landscaping requirements have been met or other arrangements have been made and approved by the city, such as the posting of a surety.

-Finding: Complies as Proposed.
-The applicant's narrative identified compliance with this standard.
+1. All landscaping shall be installed according to accepted planting procedures, according to American Nurseryman Standards.

+2. The site, soils and proposed irrigation systems shall be appropriate for the healthy and long-term maintenance of the proposed plant species.

+3. Certificates of occupancy shall not be issued unless the landscaping requirements have been met or other arrangements have been made and approved by the city, such as the posting of a surety.
+Finding: Complies with Condition.
+The landscaping plan identified that all proposed plants will comply with American Nurseryman Standards, and provided an irrigation plan to ensure proper irrigation for the proposed parking lot landscaping.
+There is no certificate of occupancy associated with a parking lot, therefore, within 120 days of construction onsite commencing, all landscaping shall be planted per the approved landscaping plan or other arrangements, such as the posting of a surety, shall be made in order to ensure the planting of parking lot landscaping.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.